FollowTheProcess/pytoil/docs/commands/project.md

 </div>

+!!! note

+    pytoil looks for certain files in your project (like `setup.py`, `setup.cfg`, `environment.yml` etc.) and that's how it decides which environment to create.
+If it isn't totally sure what environment to create, it will just skip this step and let you know!

 ## Remove

 Another easy one! `remove` does exactly what it says.
 It will recursively delete an entire project from your local projects directory.
 Since this is quite a destructive action, pytoil will prompt you to confirm before it does anything.
 If you say no, the entire process will be aborted and your project will be left alone!